Gematsam-X/InteractivePerTab/README.md

 ---

-# InteractivePerTab - Interactive Periodic Table
+# InteractivePerTab - Interactive Periodic Table of the Elements
 ### English

 ![logo_InteractivePerTab](src/assets/favicon.ico)

-Developed with the support of the 2D CDP, this interactive periodic table will assist students of various age groups in their studies.
+Developed with the support of the 2D CDP, this Interactive Periodic Table of the Elements will assist students of various age groups in their studies.
 Visit the [InteractivePerTab website](https://interactivepertab2.webnode.page).

 ## Main Features: